Updated April 22nd, 2021

 - Reinforce the importance of reporting any unusual symptoms in both themselves, and animals they care for.

-- Determine who needs to be with the animals, and for what reasons
+- Determine who needs to be with the animals, and for what reasons.
+It is important for facilities to continue to review their current protocols as additional cases occur.

 - Consider developing staggered work schedules to reduce the number of employees on site at any one time